I have ADHD

 In complex terms… It’s a selective norepinephrine reuptake inhibitor which means it increases the dopaminergic release in the frontal cortex.
 This is because the norepinephrine receptors are also sensitive to dopamine.
 From what I have read and my Dr explained to me, by drawing a photo because I’m a visual learner (helps me stay focused), means it basically allows your brain to create more connections therefore process information better and improve symptoms of hyperactivity, impulsivity and inattention.

-On Straterra I feel calmer, like my daily anxiety that was lingering in my chest.
+On Straterra I felt calmer, like my daily anxiety that was lingering in my chest.
 The feeling of a heavy weight is gone.
 Yes I can still get anxious, but I’m at zero anxiety regularly vs before I was at a 4 or 5 on a 0-10 scale.
 People with ADHD often suffer from anxiety and are often misdiagnosed with anxiety… like I was.
 Not saying I don’t also have anxiety.
 I very well may, but since taking medication I have to say I have felt much better.
 Through my research I’ve found ADHD does cause those with it to suffer from anxiety, worry and stress.

 Here is a short article I really enjoyed reading about ADHD and anxiety.